ajaydevarakonda/network-video-player/README.md

 1. When both mobile and the computer are in the same wifi network.
 2. When they are both connected to a high speed internet connection.

-__Note__: The app hasn't been release to the app store yet.
-I'll update as soon as I add it to the app store.

 ## Installation instructions
 ### Prequisites